ctjhoa/spacevim/README.md

   Layer '+nav/buffers'
   Layer ...

+  PrivateLayer '+lang/elm'

   ExtraPlugin 'liuchengxu/space-vim-dark'
   ExtraPlugin 'neovimhaskell/haskell-vim', { 'for': 'haskell' }
 endfunction
 ```

 The above also demonstrates `ExtraPlugin`, which will install plugins with `vim-plug`.

+## Private Layers

+If you want to manage your own layers, you can put them into `.config/nvim/spaceneovim-layers/private/` and load them like normal layers, except using `PrivateLayer` instead.
+E.g. `PrivateLayer '+lang/elm'`.

 ## Configuration